barbararcbf12/WAIE-RN/README.md

 # What Am I Eating - React Native mobile app

-This another version of the What Am I Eating mobile app developed in React Native.
+Another version of the What Am I Eating mobile app developed in React Native.

 # Used libraries